 1. Do laundry more often.
 This may be counterintuitive, but if you count laundry among your least favorite chores, it may be time to shake things up.
 If you’ve been saving up your laundry all week to do in one go, try dividing the task into smaller chunks throughout the week (for example, towels on Monday, sheets on Tuesday, clothes on Wednesday, delicates on Thursday).

 Or, if you feel as though you’re always doing laundry, see if you can get away with cutting back to twice a week.
 If you have a large household, there may simply be no way of getting around doing tons of laundry.
 The tips that follow will make the work lighter, but remember that you can also use laundering as an excuse to take some downtime for yourself.
 Put on a podcast or audiobook, listen to music, or catch up on a favorite show while you wash, dry, and fold.
+Learn more about your laundry!
+Remembering these washing symbols will keep your clothes looking new.

 2. Do separate loads for each person.
 One of the more time-consuming parts of doing laundry is sorting out whose clothes are whose when they come out of the dryer.
 Avoid this issue entirely by giving each person their own laundry basket and only running one person’s clothes at a time.
 Of course, it won’t always work out this way, but trying to stick with a one-family-member-per-load policy can help cut down on folding frustration.